 All students in the MBA program are required to complete 48 academic credits.
 This includes 36 core credits and 12 elective credits.
 Due to the uniquely integrated nature of the MBA curriculum, transferred course work may not be used in place of required core courses.
 A Hamline MBA graduate will have the tools to be effective at:

 - 1. Leadership

 - 2. Critical Thinking

 - 3. Total Communication

 - 4. Business Process Improvement

-On-Campus MBA Degree Requirements (48 credits and 2.8 GPA)
+On-Campus MBA Degree Requirements

-Module 1 (8 credits): Leading People with Integrity and Purpose
+Leading People with Integrity and Purpose

-- MBA 8101 Leading in Organizations

-- MBA 8110 Critical Thinking
+- MBA 8101 Leading in Organizations - MBA 8105 Critical Thinking

-- MBA 8120 Global Context of Business